Conservation of Biodiversity

 Biodiversity Satellite Station (Kikkoman Soy Sauce Museum)

-2)Support for the creation of Kingfisher Lake in Singapore and the award of the natural heritage “Rain Tree” (KIKKOMAN (S) PTE LTD (KSP))
+2)Support for the creation of Kingfisher Lake in Singapore and dedication of the natural heritage “Rain Tree” (Kikkoman (S) Pte.
+Ltd. (KSP))

 KIKKOMAN (S) PTE LTD (KSP)